 Effective Communication

 Communication at strategic levels differs from operational communication.
-Rather than focusing primarily on task assignment and progress updates, strategic communication explores possibilities, tests assumptions, and builds shared understanding of complex situations.
+Rather than focusing primarily on task assignment and progress updates, strategic communication explores possibilities, tests assumptions and builds shared understanding of complex situations.

 Change Management